elastic/eui/wiki/contributing-to-eui/developing/writing-styles-with-emotion.md

 ## JS vs. CSS component variables

-In general, most component-specific style variables (e.g.) can remain as JS-only (e.g., [euiStepVariables](https://github.com/elastic/eui/blob/068f0000532e6433383093d3488d7b1c4979c022/src/components/steps/step.styles.ts#L13-L19), [euiFormVariables](https://github.com/elastic/eui/blob/d39c0e988409f90f62af57174590044664b2bfce/src/components/form/form.styles.ts#L19)).
-These JS variable examples are generally only used internally by EUI, and are not public top-level exports.
+In general, most component-specific style variables can remain JS-only (e.g., [euiStepVariables](https://github.com/elastic/eui/blob/068f0000532e6433383093d3488d7b1c4979c022/src/components/steps/step.styles.ts#L13-L19), [euiFormVariables](https://github.com/elastic/eui/blob/d39c0e988409f90f62af57174590044664b2bfce/src/components/form/form.styles.ts#L19)).
+These JS variable examples are generally used internally by EUI, and are not public top-level exports.

 There are some scenarios, however, where certain component style variables are important enough to be made globally available via a [CSS variable](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties).

-An example of this is **EuiHeader**: fixed header height(s) and the page offset they cause need to be accounted for by multiple other EUI components (e.g. **EuiFlyout**, **EuiPageTemplate**), and potentially by custom consumer layouts as well.
-Using a global CSS variable allows **EuiHeader** to dynamically track and calculate the number of fixed headers and their total height in a single place, which other components can then reuse without extra JS logic needed ([#7144](https://github.com/elastic/eui/pull/7144)).
+An example of this is **EuiHeader**: Fixed header height(s) and the page offset they cause need to be accounted for by multiple other EUI components (e.g. **EuiFlyout**, **EuiPageTemplate**), and potentially by custom consumer layouts.
+Using a global CSS variable allows **EuiHeader** to dynamically track the number of fixed headers and calculate total height in a single place.
+Other components can reuse that CSS variable without extra JS logic needed ([#7144](https://github.com/elastic/eui/pull/7144)).

-EUI components can set CSS variables in two places: globally, or at the nearest EuiThemeProvider wrapper level:
+EUI components can set CSS variables in two places: globally, or at the nearest **EuiThemeProvider** wrapper level:

 ```tsx
 import React, { useEffect } from 'react';